idrm/create-panono-backup/README.md

 Open a command prompt window, and enter `cd C:\PanonoBackups`.

-Now type `java create-panono-backup-1.2.jar --username "USERNAME" --password "PASSWORD" --includeUpf INCLUDE_UPF_FLAG --timestampedFolders TIMESTAMPED_FOLDERS_FLAG`, replacing
+Now type `java -jar create-panono-backup-1.2.jar --username "USERNAME" --password "PASSWORD" --includeUpf INCLUDE_UPF_FLAG --timestampedFolders TIMESTAMPED_FOLDERS_FLAG`, replacing
 `USERNAME` with your username, `PASSWORD` with your password, `INCLUDE_UPF_FLAG` with either `yes` or `no`, depending upon whether you want to download the UPF packages, and `TIMESTAMPED_FOLDERS_FLAG` with either `yes` or `no` depending upon if you'd like to prepend each folder with a timestamp.
 Keep the double quotes as part of the command arguments so that any blank space that may